AdobeDocs/experience-manager-screens.en/help/using/system-security-aem-screens.md

 ---
 title: Security Checklist for AEM Screens
-description: The page describes Security Checklist for AEM Screens.
+description: Learn more about the security checklist for AEM Screens.
-seo-description: The page describes Security Checklist for AEM Screens
 ---

 # System Security Considerations for AEM Screens {#security-checklist}